-Classes at VWU are small and interactive.
-Students may choose from French studies, German studies, and Hispanic studies.
-Some of the courses within the foreign languages and literatures program include: Masterpieces of French Literature, French History I & II, Great German Thinkers, Modern German Literature, Civilization of Latin America, Studies in Hispanic Poetry.
+Classes at Virginia Wesleyan College are small and interactive.
+Students may choose to from French Studies, German Studies, and Hispanic Studies.
+Some of the courses within the foreign languages and literatures program include: Masterpieces of French Literature, French History I&II, Great German Thinkers, Modern German Literature, Civilization of Latin America, Studies in Hispanic Poetry.
 All majors require courses in advanced conversation and composition.
-Students seeking certification in secondary education must fulfill the requirements for a French, German or Spanish major as well as specific courses required by the education department.
+Students seeking certification in secondary education must fulfill the requirements for a French, German or Spanish major as well as specific courses required by the Education Department.
 Those students are strongly encouraged to take the Practicum Teaching Course.